MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-install-os.md

 ---
-title: Install Azure Stack HCI, version 23H2 operating system
+title: Install Azure Stack HCI operating system, version 23H2
-description: Learn how to install the Azure Stack HCI, version 23H2 operating system on each server of your cluster.
+description: Learn how to install the Azure Stack HCI operating system, version 23H2  on each server of your cluster.
 author: alkohli
 ms.topic: how-to
 ms.date: 06/13/2024